Tuesday, August 12, 2025

 Here’s another example from a student who reviewed a peer’s Sustained Investigation about how visual symbology has changed over hundreds of years:

 “Your portfolio shows how you explored ancient symbols and modern reinterpretations, but your writing doesn’t always explain how each piece connects to the bigger idea.
 Try adding a few sentences that describe how the materials you used (like stone texture or digital overlays) help show how symbols evolve but keep some original meaning.
-You're synthesizing materials, processes and ideas - make sure the AP readers know that!
-Tell them!
-Make it easy for them to see!”
+You're synthesizing materials, processes and ideas - Make it easy for reviewers to see that connection!
+Be clear, direct, and confident in your writing; it helps your ideas come through clearly in both your art and evidence.

 When students translate this kind of note into an actionable to-do — like rewriting a paragraph or adding a quick side-by-side process image — their portfolios improve overnight.